John J. Cornwell

-John Jacob Cornwell (July 11, 1867 – September 8, 1953) was a Democratic politician from Romney in Hampshire County, in the U.S. state of West Virginia.
+John Jacob Cornwell (July 11, 1867 – September 8, 1953) was a conservative Democratic politician from Romney in Hampshire County, in the U.S. state of West Virginia.
 Cornwell served as the 15th governor of West Virginia, from 1917 to 1921.
-He also served in the West Virginia Senate from 1899-1905.
+He also served in the West Virginia Senate from 1899 to 1905.

 Background

 John Jacob Cornwell was born on a farm near the community of Pennsboro in Ritchie County, into a family whose ancestor Peter Cornwell, born in Wales in 1634, settled in the Virginia Colony.
 In 1870, when John J. Cornwell was three years old, his family moved to Hampshire County in West Virginia's Eastern Panhandle.
 Cornwell attended Shepherd University in Shepherdstown at the age of sixteen and upon graduating became a schoolteacher in Hampshire County.

 In 1890, Cornwell and his brother, William B. Cornwell, acquired the Romney Hampshire Review and assumed the roles of publishers and editors of the newspaper.
 In 1892, he married Edna Brady.
 In 1897, Cornwell and his brother bought out the competing paper, the South Branch Intelligencer, adding its name and 1829 founding date to the Reviews masthead.